 If you can make it there…

-Welcome to new York, I thought.
+Welcome to New York, I thought.

 Our plane landed safely.

 I can’t claim I know the city, but I visited there enough to have an opinion.
 Music, opera, symphony, there is no better place in the world to experience the best performers and performances.
-Museums – one can spend an entire day and then more to immerse in a particular period of art, looking at the objects and learning how were they created.
+Museums – one can spend an entire day and then more to immerse in a particular period of art, looking at the objects and learning how they were created.
 And museum cafeterias are generally more than decent.
 The Broadway plays alone are worth a trip to this big city.
-I remember dancing in the aisles during “Mamma Mia” musical.
+I remember dancing in the aisles during the “Mamma Mia” musical.
 I grew up with ABBA.

 The food is incomparable.
-In a huge competition only the best can survive.
+In a huge competition, only the best can survive.
 I remember a recent trip to Long Island visiting a Polish deli, eating authentic dishes and speaking the language.
 It was a treat hard to forget.

-As every more than average sophisticated woman can tell you the ability to shop for clothes in New York is a dream come true.
+As every more than average sophisticated woman can tell you, the ability to shop for clothes in New York is a dream come true.

 And there are people.
-Contrary to popular opinions I always found locals to be polite and eager to help.
-I do remember times before Giuliani’s era and there is a huge difference between then and now.
+Contrary to popular opinions, I always found locals to be polite and eager to help.
+I do remember times before Giuliani’s era, and there is a huge difference between then and now.

 But all these amenities come with a price.
 The residence in New York was always a survival of the fittest.
 One has to learn how to compromise and how to make proper choices.